-Then there are the fly pitchers - boys who work out of a suitcase, drumming up a crowd to make a sale and swiftly moving on, or those on the hunt to get a stall at any cost.
+Then there were the fly pitchers – boys who worked out of a suitcase, drumming up a crowd to make a sale and swiftly moving on, or those on the hunt to get a stall at any cost.

 One of the most extensive open-air sets ever built for TV drama was constructed by ATV at Elstree for the series, with shops, stalls and a pub.
 18 years later the BBC bought the studio and did exactly the same thing with EastEnders.

 The series ran for two years, although the name was shortened to just Honey Lane in September 1968 when it became a twice-weekly afternoon show, screening for thirty minutes on Mondays and Wednesdays (It took the place of the unsuccessful soap Driveway, which lasted just 16 episodes).